Caesarstone countertops cost an average of $2,500

 Removal of old countertops

-Caesarstone materials range from $55 to $150 per square foot, with high-end materials typically exceeding $100 per square foot.
-Installers may order 5% to 10% more materials for measurement and fitting adjustments during installation.
+You can find materials ranging from $55 to $150 per square foot, with high-end options exceeding $100 per square foot.
+Installers order 5% to 10% more materials for measurement and fitting adjustments during installation.

 Caesarstone is available in over 60 styles and colors across over four collections and introduces new collections periodically.
 Collections vary in pricing.

-Material requirements depend on the size of the countertops, which generally correspond to the size of the kitchen, bathroom, or other space.
+Your material requirements depend on the size of your countertops, which generally correspond to the size of your kitchen, bathroom, or other space.
 Here are the cost ranges for common countertop sizes.

 ---|---|---|